Check out the fantastic trailer for Crown of Blood: The Deadly Inheritance of Lady Jane Grey.

 The Spectator: ‘A stunning debut.

-In other news, my second book Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, was released in the UK on 2 November 2017, and in the US on 6 March 2018!
+Elizabeth’s Rival: The Tumultuous Tale of Lettice Knollys, Countess of Leicester, was released in the UK in 2017, and in the US in 2018.

 To be kept up to date with progress please visit my blog page or subscribe to my newsletter.